Summer in Saranac Lake

 Where to stay is always one of the most important questions we ask when planning a trip.
 Fortunately, there are a variety of options in and around Saranac Lake!

 There are backcountry campsites, grand hotels, budget-friendly accommodations, and quaint B&Bs.
 Did you know the word "vacation" originally was used by folks vacating the cities for fresh, mountain air?
 Of course, Saranac Lake was one of the most popular vacation destinations.
-In the early 1900s, there were double digit hotels in the village and surrounding area.
 Of those, one can still be visited today: the historic Hotel Saranac.
 Today, hospitality is very much part of Saranac Lake's DNA.
 From classics that are woven into the fabric of the town's history to new hotels adding to the charm, like the Saranac Waterfront Lodge, you'll find a welcoming and comfortable place to rest your head.

 After a day exploring all the area has to offer, you want to relax.
 We get it because we feel the same way.
 No matter where you stay in Saranac Lake, you're never very far from the water, so kick back, enjoy your stay, and drift off to sleep as the Common Loons sing you a lullaby.
 Book your stay today!